What is sclerotherapy?

 How does sclerotherapy work?

+Sclerotherapy can be performed on an outpatient basis and does not require anesthesia.
 Sclerotherapy involves injecting a solution directly into the vein, which irritates the vein and causes it to collapse, forcing blood to reroute through healthier veins.

+Sclerotherapy recovery time is typically short, and most people can return to their normal activities within a few days.
 You may experience mild bruising and tenderness, which will resolve, at the injection points after treatment.

 After the procedure, your provider may have you wear compression stockings.
 It is important to stay active after the procedure, but avoid strenuous activity.
 Avoid things that may cause the veins to dilate, such as hot baths, hot tubs, high impact aerobic exercise, heat, and inactivity for one week.
 It may take six weeks to see the full effect of the procedure and to know whether subsequent treatments will be needed.